BRITISH ARMY BOXING COACHING

-28. Coaching courses can be run at unit or regional level for both Level 1 or Level 2 qualifications.
+28. Coaching courses can be run at unit or regional level for both Level 1 and Level 2 qualifications.
 Such courses are to be funded individually.
-Any person planning a course must complete the application form at Annex D to Section 5 which must be sent to the Army BA Secretary to arrange appropriately qualified Tutors and Assessors.
+Any person planning a course must complete the application form at Annex E to Section 5 which must be sent to the Single Service Secretary to arrange appropriately qualified Tutors and Assessors.

 29. Criteria for attending Level 1 and Level 2 coaching courses are as follows are below and must be strictly adhered to

 Level 1 – Applicants must have an understanding and enthusiasm for the sport of boxing.

 Level 2 – Upgrade from Level 1 to Level 2

 Applicants must have held a Level 1 qualification and have been registered with the ARMY BA for a minimum of 1 year, MUST be in date, MUST NOT have allowed 3 yrs to have elapsed since qualifying at Level 1.